ChhaviSharma4/NeuralNetworks/README.md

-# RNN
+# Neural Networks
-Implementation of Recurrent Neural Networks
+Basic implementation of Neural Networks using python